emfeltham/NiceDisplay.jl/README.md

 The working document should be in "myrepo", so that the relative paths refer correctly.

+## Difficulties

+- Figure/Table labels/captions generated directly in LaTeX (e.g., a nicely formatted regression table outputted from "stargazer" in R) or HTML (e.g., insert an html codeblock for an interactive figure).
+Currently they appear when inserted, but it is not clear how to add numbers, captions, or tags.

 [^rdme-1]: Apparently, there are [dozens of us](https://youtu.be/7jiPeIFXb6U?si=36nUdKpSboGvPG3U) who feel this way.